ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 +$  tag-queries   (jug term resource)
 ```

 `tag-queries` is a mapping where the keys are `term`s and the values are a `set` of `resource`s (this pattern is called a `jug`).
 It is a simple tagging system that allows for various ad-hoc collections, similar to filesystem tags being used to sort different files/folders.
-While the type’s name is `tag-queries`, there is no complex querying system as of now.
+While the type's name is `tag-queries`, there is no complex querying system as of now.
 Currently, you can add term/resources pairs into the tag queries, get a list of all terms in tag-queries, and get the whole `jug` out of Graph Store.

 ### Update (Part 1)
 ```